MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 * `Restify` based notification

    When HTTP request is sent to `src/index.js` entry point, the default implementation sends an Adaptive Card to Teams.
 You can customize this event by modifying `src/index.js`.
 A typical implementation can call an API to retrieve events, data, or both that can send an Adaptive Card as required.
-You can also add additional triggers by:
+You can perform the following to add additional triggers:

-  * Creating a new routing: `server.post("/api/new-trigger", ...)`.
+  * Create a new routing: `server.post("/api/new-trigger", ...)`.
-  * Adding Timer trigger(s) from widely used npm packages such as [cron](https://www.npmjs.com/package/cron), [node-schedule](https://www.npmjs.com/package/node-schedule), or from other packages.
+  * Add timer trigger(s) from widely used npm packages, such as [cron](https://www.npmjs.com/package/cron), [node-schedule](https://www.npmjs.com/package/node-schedule), or from other packages.

     > [!NOTE]
     > By default Teams Toolkit scaffolds a single `restify` entry point in `src/index.js`.

 * Azure Functions based notification:

-  * When you select timer trigger, the default implemented Azure function timer trigger `src/timerTrigger.ts` sends an Adaptive Card every 30 seconds.
+  * When you select timer trigger, the default implemented Azure Function timer trigger `src/timerTrigger.ts` sends an Adaptive Card every 30 seconds.
 You can edit the file `*Trigger/function.json` to customize the `schedule` property.
 For more information, see [Azure Function documentation](/azure/azure-functions/functions-bindings-timer?tabs=in-process&pivots=programming-language-javascript).

     :::image type="content" source="../../../assets/images/notification-bot/notification-timer-triggered.png" alt-text="sample of timer triggered notification":::